Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 No Reserve: Lump-Sum Recognition in 2026

 If Marc received the full $3M at closing with no deferred earnout, the capital gains reserve is unavailable.
-The entire $1.75M taxable gain (after the $1.25M LCGE) is recognized in 2026:
+The entire $1.75M taxable capital gain (after the $1.25M LCGE) is recognized in 2026 and included at the flat 50% rate:

 Quebec vs Alberta: Why the Provincial Rate Amplifies the Reserve Savings